evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 BinaryClassificationTestPreset
 ```
 {% hint style="info" %}
-Refer to the [Test Suites](../tests/README.md) section to see the contents of each preset, and to the [All tests](../reference/all-tests.md) table to see the individual tests and their default parameters.
+Refer to the [Presets overview](../presets/README.md) to understand the use case for each preset, and to the [All tests](../reference/all-tests.md) table to see the individual tests and their default parameters.
+To see the interactive examples, refer to the [example notebooks](../examples/examples.md).
 {% endhint %}

-## Output formats
+# Output formats

 You can get the test results in different formats.